DimaSanKiev/E-Restaurant/README.md

 </p>

 ### Business Analyst

 Another employee role in ERestaurant is Business Analyst.
-He generates 3 different types of reports about restaurant statistics during the specified period of time – how many dishes were sold, what is the most profitable dish category and the total income.
+He can generate 3 different types of reports about restaurant statistics during the specified period of time – how many dishes were sold, what is the most profitable dish category and the total income.

 <p align="center">